 - Blood clots

-Before your procedure, talk to your doctor about ways to manage factors that may increase your risk of problems such as:
+Before your procedure, talk to your doctor about ways to manage things that may increase your risk of problems such as:

 What to Expect